-EQUITY CONTRIBUTION.
+Equity Contribution.
 In March 1999, Cardinal completed an offering of \$5 million of equity to the current holders of Cardinal capital stock, and the consummation of the Merger is conditioned upon Cardinal's completion of a private placement of an additional \$45 million of equity to the current holders of Cardinal capital stock or other institutional investors, the net proceeds of which will be used to reduce Cardinal's indebtedness upon consummation of the Merger.
-Each of the Funds has committed to subscribe for its pro rata portion of the offering (approximately \$28 million in the aggregate).
-See "The Merger - Certain Terms of the Merger Agreement - Equity Contribution."
+Cardinal has received commitments from its existing stockholders to subscribe for the entire amount of the offering.
+See "The Merger--Certain Terms of the Merger Agreement--Equity Contribution."

-FINANCING.
+Financing.
 Under the terms of the Merger Agreement, prior to the consummation of the Merger, Superior must obtain a new credit facility, which may be in the form of an offering of senior notes, or secured or unsecured bank debt, or any other form reasonably satisfactory to Superior and Cardinal, containing usual and customary covenants, and on terms that are mutually agreed upon by Superior and Cardinal, in a principal amount (the "Financing") that will produce proceeds sufficient to repay or refinance certain existing indebtedness of both Cardinal and Superior.
 The completion of the Financing is a condition to the consummation of the Merger.
-As of the date of this Proxy Statement, Superior is evaluating several indications of interest from lenders for the Financing.
-See "The Merger - Certain Terms of the Merger Agreement - Financing."
+As of the date of this Proxy Statement, Superior has accepted an indication of interest from a lender for the Financing and is proceeding to assist the lender in completing its review and documenting the Financing.
+See "The Merger--Certain Terms of the Merger Agreement--Financing."

-CONSTITUTION OF SUPERIOR'S BOARD; STOCKHOLDERS' AGREEMENT.
+Constitution of Superior's Board; Stockholders' Agreement.
 The Merger Agreement requires Superior's Board to nominate a slate of directors to be elected at the Meeting, consisting of (i) two individuals designated by Superior, one of whom is Superior's Chief Executive Officer, (ii) two individuals designated by Cardinal, and (iii) two individuals who are independent of both Superior and Cardinal, and who have been designated by Cardinal.
 Accordingly, Superior's Board has nominated six individuals meeting this criteria to replace the current board members, all of whose terms expire at the Meeting.

 As a condition to the Merger, Superior and the Funds must execute a stockholders' agreement (the "Stockholders' Agreement") that provides, among other things, that following the Closing Date the Board of Directors of Superior will continue to consist of six directors nominated as provided above (except that following the Merger the Funds, rather than Cardinal, will designate the directors initially designated by Cardinal).
 However, the second individual, other than the Chief Executive Officer, initially selected by Superior will only be nominated for re-election at the first annual meeting of Superior's stockholders following the Closing Date and will serve until the expiration of his term at the second annual meeting of Superior's stockholders following the Closing Date, at which time this board seat will be filled by an independent director designated by a majority vote of the entire Board.
-Stockholders' Agreement also contains certain covenants pursuant to which the Funds' ability to acquire or dispose of Superior Common Stock is restricted.
-See "The Merger - Certain Terms of the Merger Agreement - Constitution of Superior's Board Following the Merger; Stockholder's Agreement" and "Election of Directors."
+The Stockholders' Agreement also contains certain covenants pursuant to which the Funds' ability to acquire or dispose of Superior Common Stock is restricted.
+See "The Merger--Certain Terms of the Merger Agreement--Constitution of Superior's Board Following the Merger; Stockholder's Agreement" and "Election of Directors."